oliora/ppconsul/README.md

 * Install [Git](http://git-scm.com/) client.
 * Install [CMake](http://www.cmake.org/) 2.8 or above on Linux/OSX, 2.8.12 or above on Windows.
 Note that CMake 3 not guaranteed to work.
 * If you prefer to use libCURL then install libCURL (On Windows it's included in [CURL](http://curl.haxx.se/) installer).
 Otherwise download and build [cpp-netlib](http://cpp-netlib.org/) 0.11 or above.
-Note that this library depends on [Boost](http://www.boost.org/).
+Note that the latter depends on [Boost](http://www.boost.org/).
 * Install [Consul](http://consul.io) 0.4.0 or above.
 It's optional and needed to run some of the tests only.

 ### Prepare Project